open-guides/og-aws/README.md

 ### Tips

-* **Security groups** are your first line of defense for your servers.
+* ❗**Security groups** are your first line of defense for your servers.
 Be extremely restrictive of what ports are open to all incoming connections.
 In general, if you use ELBs or other load balancing, the only ports that need to be open to incoming traffic would be port 22 and whatever port your application uses.
 * **Port hygiene**: A good habit is to pick unique ports within an unusual range for each different kind of production service.
 For example, your web fronted might use 3010, your backend services 3020 and 3021, and your Postgres instances the usual 5432.
 Then make sure you have fine-grained security groups for each set of servers.
 This makes you disciplined about listing out your services, but also is more error-proof.
 For example, should you accidentally have an extra Apache server running on the default port 80 on a backend server, it will not be exposed.
 * All modern AWS accounts (those created [after 2013-12-04](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-vpc.html)) are “EC2-VPC” accounts that support VPCs, and all instances will be in a default VPC.
 Older accounts may still be using “EC2-Classic” mode.
 Some features don’t work without VPCs, so you probably will want to [migrate](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-migrate.html).
 * For migrating from older EC2-Classic deployments to modern EC2-VPC setup, [this article](http://blog.kiip.me/engineering/ec2-to-vpc-executing-a-zero-downtime-migration/) may be of help.